-- With an Excel Table, you can use names of the columns instead of the reference.
+- With an Excel Table, you can use the names of the columns instead of the reference.
 For example, instead is C2:C1000, you can use ‘Sales’.

-Important Dashboard Functions
+Important Excel Functions for Dashboards

 Here are my top five Excel functions for Excel Dashboards:

-Function: I am a big proponent of using the combination of INDEX and MATCH formula for looking up data in Excel Dashboards.
+- INDEX/MATCH Function: I am a big proponent of using the combination of INDEX and MATCH formula for looking up data in Excel Dashboards.
 You can also use the VLOOKUP function, but I find INDEX/MATCH to be a better choice.

 - IFERROR Function: When doing calculations on the raw data, you’ll often end up with errors.
 I use IFERROR extensively to hide errors in the dashboard (and many times in the raw data as well).

-- TEXT Function: If you want to create dynamic headlines or titles, you need to use TEXT function for it.
+- TEXT Function: If you want to create dynamic headlines or titles, you need to use the TEXT function for it.